adagioNeo/cron-js-parser/README.md

   isLastWeek:false,
   weekIndex: 2
 } // => on Second Wednesday

+runOnWeekDay:{
+  dayIndex:2,
+  isLastWeek:true,
+  weekIndex: 7 // value will not be considered as 'isLastWeek=true' } // => on Last Tuesday
 ```
 ## Values to understand
 * 1 - **SUN** - Sunday